jonano614/DaggerGpuMiner/README.md

 The project supports Windows OS and Linux OS now.
 Mac OS is planned in the future.

 How to compile the project yourself:
-The project has 3 dependencies: OpenCL, Boost and OpenSSL.
+The project has 3 dependencies: OpenCL, Boost and OpenSSL
 Windows:
 OpenCL SDK can be downloaded by link https://developer.amd.com/amd-accelerated-parallel-processing-app-sdk/.
 Also you can try another OpenCL SDK vendors.
 Path to intalled SDK should be written to a new environment variable OPENCL_SDK.
 Boost and OpenSSL libraries are included by Nuget Manager and should be downloaded automatically.

+You can support author: XDAG  gKNRtSL1pUaTpzMuPMznKw49ILtP6qX3